 As a result of the Second World War, some 57 million people lost their lives, among them millions victims of the Holocaust, the Nazi’s industrialised system of mass murder based on ethnicity, race, ideology and pseudo-scientific eugenics.

-What follows are 10 facts based on these especially horrific and unique facets of the Second World War.
+Here are 10 facts about these especially horrific facets of World War Two.

 1. Hitler outlined his intentions to conquer vast territories for a new Reich in Mein Kampf (1925):